CCLoLab/Global-inhibition-in-head-direction-neural-circuits/README.md

 - **plot.py**: Ploting the figures
 - **run.sh**: Runs the whole program, remember to switch the model according to your OS

+If you have any question or problem, please contact:
+lynn-chang@lolab-nthu.org
+cclo@mx.nthu.edu.tw